Marcello Serrazanetti: World War II and death

-In June 1940, immediately after Italy's entry into the Second World War, Serrazanetti enlisted in the Royal Corps of Colonial Troops, participating in the following month in the conquest of the Sudanese town of Kassala.
+In June 1940, immediately after Italy entered into the Second World War, Serrazanetti enlisted in the Royal Corps of Colonial Troops, participating in the following month in the conquest of the Sudanese town of Kassala.
 In early 1941 the British counteroffensive resulted in the collapse of the Italian empire in East Africa; on 3 April 1941 Addis Ababa was abandoned, with the Duke of Aosta, Viceroy of Italian East Africa, retreating towards the Amba Alagi with his staff and surviving troops.
 The viceregal command, while leaving Addis Ababa, decided to transfer some important documents to Jimma, and Serrazanetti volunteered for the mission.
 On 4 April he left for Jimma at the head of a group of six Italian soldiers, but after marching for eighty kilometres, the party ran into a group of Ethiopian guerrillas, which blocked their way.
 Serrazanetti handed over the documents to his soldiers, ordering them to continue towards Jimma (where they safely arrived) on a different path, and remained behind to keep the Arbegnoch busy, armed with two rifles and some hand grenades.
 His lifeless body, surrounded by Ethiopian spears, was found two days later by passing Italian trucks.